Onneqq/Back-In-My-Day/README.md

  :sparkles: How to use our awesome project: :sparkles:
 1. Open browser
-2. Sign up
+2. Click Play
-3. Log in
+3. Guess using the year ruler/submit
-4. Create a character
+4. Play through 5 images.
-5. PLAY!
+5. Play again or share!
 (No link available at this point in time)

 ## :rocket: Cool tech